How to Request Alternate Media

 - A High Tech Center faculty member will call you when your e-text is ready .

-- Alternate media is usually provided to you on a CD.
+- Alternate media is provided to you in a file format requested.
 The material in the files we provide is copyrighted.
 You may not share, distribute or reproduce it in any other format other than for your use.
 Any further reproduction or distribution is an infringement of Copyright Law Title 17, Chapter 1, Section 121.

 - Let the High Tech Center faculty or the Alternate Media Specialist know immediately if you have any problems with the files you receive or the technology you use to access the files.